V. Pilipenko1,2, O. Kozyreva1, M. Engebretson3

 Database creation date: 1991; Publication date: November 2017

-Institution: 2Geophysical Center RAS (GC), Moscow, Russia, 3Augsburg University (AU), Minneapolis, MN USA
+Institution: 2Geophysical Center of the Russian Academy of Sciences (GC RAS), Moscow, Russia, 3Augsburg University (AU), Minneapolis, MN USA

 URL for downloading: